 Often design firms and clients will undertake Post Occupancy Evaluation.
 This can happen at various intervals during the initial opening and then the following months or years.
 These can be formalised or anecdotal and allow for learning and to evaluate various elements including planting, furniture, materials, maintenance, uses, event management, and more.
 This is the phase that as landscape architects we are often not paid to undertake but often offers the best insight to the resilience and success of our designs.

 I have also recently written about the Other Stages of Landscape Architecture design project which goes into Variations, Consultation, Value Engineering and more.
 Read it at https://worldlandscapearchitect.com/practice-the-other-stages-of-landscape-architecture-design-projects/

 If you would like to read more about landscape architecture projects and management there are various books that provide more insight into the including

 Damian Holmes is the founder and Editor of WLA.
-He is also a registered Landscape Architect of the Australian Institute of Landscape Architects and has over 15 years of experience as a landscape architect in Australia, Canada and China.
+He is also a Registered Landscape Architect of the Australian Institute of Landscape Architects.

 Disclaimer: The information contained in this blog post is for information only, the reader must undertake their own full investigation prior to making any decisions or taking any action based on the information provided.
 There are no representations or warranties of any kind with respect to the information contained in this blog post.